Location

 25.741112

-The Grove Gallery is a 150,000 square foot community and commercial space that brings a pop-up market concept to neighboring Coconut Grove and Golden Pines communities in the City of Miami.
+Inter Grove Gallery is three blocks long between SW 24th and SW 27th Avenues and offers 150,000 square foot community and commercial space that brings a pop-up market concept to neighboring Coconut Grove and Golden Pines communities in the City of Miami.
+Featuring food and dining concessions and regular cultural events, visitors will also enjoy the monumental 8-column art mural Milagros at the Temple of Abundance by Afro-Cuban artist Alexandre Arrechea.

 SW 24th Avenue to SW 27th Avenue